radgrad/radgrad/gitbook/datamodel/user.md

   * Their professional *interests*, such as "security" or "software engineering".

-  * System-generated *recommendations*, such as courses or opportunities of particular relevance based upon their interests and career goals.
+  * System-generated *recommendations and warnings*, such as courses or opportunities of particular relevance based upon their interests and career goals, or potential problems with their degree plan.

+The home page for a student enables them to see the status of their degree plan, goals, interests, ICS points, and so forth.

 ## Alumni

-An alumni is a a user who has obtained their undergraduate degree in ICS.
-Alumni can still access the system and are able to act in the role mentors.
+An alumni is a former student who has obtained their undergraduate degree in ICS.
+Alumni can act as mentors and reply to student questions.

+The home page for an alumni provides an interface to mentorship questions and answers.

 ## Faculty

-Faculty are able to edit and define courses, opportunities,
+Faculty are able to edit and define courses, opportunities, and so forth.

+They can also verify participation in opportunities, resulting in the award of ICE points.

+The home page for faculty enables them to perform editing and verification.

+## Advisor

+An advisor has all the capabilities of a Faculty member, plus the ability to upload data from STAR, and override or supplement STAR-supplied data.

+Access to RadGrad is restricted to those with a UH account who are explicitly allowed to login.
+Advisors can manage the list of UH accounts authorized to login to RadGrad.

+The home page for an advisors helps them to locate students, upload STAR data, and otherwise assist in the degree planning process.

+## Admin

+The admin role is restricted to developers.
+They can assign roles to users and otherwise manage the system.

+The home page for admins enables them to carry out their admin duties more effectively.
+(How's that for vagueness.)